VGB-Devs/lib/README.md

 #### Documentation

 ##### Quick start
-velocity shares a lot of similar syntax to the [discord.js](https://discord.js.org) library, but with a few variations.
+velocity shares a lot of similar syntax with the [discord.js](https://discord.js.org) library, but with a few variations.

 > Please note that velocity does not currently support intents yet, we will shortly in the future.